 Most professing "Christians" don't obey the law because they have rejected the Feast of Unleavened Bread.
 Most professing "Jews" don't believe in Christ because they keep Passover on the wrong day.

 What Is Leaven?

-Sephardic Jews teach that chametz (leaven) means WHEAT, BARLEY, OATS, SPELTor RYE that has BECOME WET and allowed to remain uncooked for a short period of time (EXCEEDING 18 MINUTES).
+Sephardic Jews teach that chametz (leaven) means WHEAT, BARLEY, OATS, SPELT or RYE (Some consider KAMUT, QUINOA, MILLET, AMARANTH, CORN and RICE as grain also.) that has BECOME WET and allowed to remain uncooked for a short period of time (EXCEEDING 18 MINUTES).
 Sourdough is just dough that has been LEFT OUT of the refrigerator for some length of TIME.
 The matzah that we eat would be chametz but for the fact that it is baked WITHIN 18 MINUTES.
 Don't MOISTEN the matzah with SPREADS and then let it sit.
 EAT it IMMEDIATELY.
 Pet food and cosmetics must be free of chametz.

 Ashkenazi Jews avoid legumes also that BECOME WET.
 These are not chametz in the strictest sense but legumes include RICE, BEANS (including carob and cocoa beans), PEAS, MILLET, CORN, QUINOA, MUSTARD, LENTILS, LECITHIN and PEANUTS.
-PEANUT OIL, CORN OIL, CORN SYRUP, GLUCOSE, and EMULSIFIERS are made from legumes.
-The argument can be made that rice crackers and corn bread deserve the name "breads" just as much as wheat or barley.
+PEANUT OIL, CORN OIL, CORN SYRUP, MILLET, EDAMAME, GLUCOSE, and EMULSIFIERS are made from legumes.

 List Of Problem Foods

 Apple juice may contain VINEGAR, ENZYMES, CLARIFYING AGENTS.

 Applesauce may contain CORN SYRUP, corn SUGAR, or corn DEXTROSE.